 General Questions Question 1 Are there circumstances when it is justifiable to include an exclusivity clause in a zero hours contract?
 If so, please state what these are.
-Answer 1 Exclusivity clauses are only acceptable when an employer is able to justify that the clause is in the interest of a legitimate business interest and the employee agrees to it.
+Answer 1 Belfast City Council is not aware of any circumstances in which exclusivity clauses would be justifiable.
 Question 2 Do you think that exclusivity contracts should be banned from zero hours contracts?
 Please state your reasons.
 Answer 2 Belfast City Council as an employer does not support the use of exclusivity clauses because they can prevent workers from taking up offers of work from other employers.
-Any exclusivity contract must be fully justified by an employer.
 Question 3 Would banning zero hours contracts or exclusivity clauses create any negative impacts for SMEs?
-Answer 3 We recognise that the use of zero hours contracts and exclusivity clauses may be more prevalent within SMEs and therefore there is a potential for a greater impact on SMEs should such a ban be implemented.
-Properly constructed zero hours contracts, where both parties to the contract enjoy flexibility, can provide advantages, provided these contracts are not open to abuse by employers and that there is a legitimate business justification for any exclusivity clauses.
+Answer 3 Belfast City Council only endorses the use of zero hours contracts where both parties to the contract enjoy flexibility; i.e., where there is no detriment to workers when they are offered work but are unable to accept work, (i.e. where there are no exclusivity clauses).
+Such an approach can provide advantages, provided these contracts are not open to abuse by employers.
 Question 4 Would you support a restriction on the use of exclusivity clauses in a zero hours contract?
 For example, banning the use of exclusivity clauses in employment contracts guaranteeing less than a minimum number of hours or a minimum gross pay?
 If so, could you please suggest what you consider the minimum hours, or minimum gross pay might be set at?
-Answer 4 We would support a restriction on exclusivity clauses to reduce the risk of potential misuse by employers .
+Answer 4 We would support a restriction on exclusivity clauses to reduce the risk of potential misuse by employers.
 Question 5 Do you think a ban or restriction on the use of exclusivity clauses in employment contracts would discourage employers from creating jobs?
 Are there any other unintended consequences of such action that should also be considered?